Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 **Difficulty** of the roll—the number of successes that the roll must match or exceed for the action to be considered a success.

--   **Difficulty 1 (Easy)**- This task is expected to be passed by a skilled mortal, but there is still a reasonable risk of failing.
+-   **Difficulty 1 (Easy)
+    **This task is expected to be passed by a skilled mortal, but there is still a reasonable risk of failing.

--   **Difficulty 3 (Typical)**- This task is challenging to a mere mortal, but a hero is expected to pass it.
+-   **Difficulty 3 (Typical)**- This task is challenging to a mere mortal, but an Exalted Hero is more than likely going to pass it.
     Picking a lock, calming an irate guardsman, or basic first aid would fall under this category.

 -   **Difficulty 5** **(Difficult)**- Tasks which are daunting fall in this category—climbing a sheer cliff in winds, charming a staunch